PrivacySafe/privacysafe-link/README.md

 Your PrivacySafe Link service should now be running and accessible via http://localhost:1337

 ## Contributing
 Contributions are welcome!
-Please fork, remix, or create a pull request and happy hacking :)
+Please fork, remix, and create pull requests.
+Happy Hacking :)

 Never send sensitive info about you or other users via direct message or email.